133aspravin/Bus-Ticket-Booking-Simulation-GUI-/README.md

-# Bus-Ticket-Booking-Simulation
+# Bus-Ticket-Booking-Simulation(GUI)
-Simulation of Bus Ticket Booking System on Python with Tkinter module and backend done on MySQL
+Simulation of Bus Ticket Booking System on Python with Tkinter(for GUI) module and backend done on MySQL